ivonilsson/dsp/a2/README.md

 - [x] See what accuracy we would get if only guessing majority class

 ### Statistical testing
-- [ ] Check if a feature has a normal distribution
+- [x] Check if a feature has a normal distribution
-- [ ] Check which features are correlated
+- [x] Check which features are correlated
-- [ ] Read on task 8 and do it, too long to write here
-- [ ] Do McNemar's tests and compare the classifiers

 ### Dimensionality reduction
 - [ ] Perform PCA into 2-dimensional space, 2D is suitable for vizualisation, plot